GolaraRFI/NER/README.md

 # Named Entity Recognition (NER) with BERT
-This project is on how to fine-tune BERT for Named Entity Recognition (NER).
+This project is done on **Google Colaboratory**.

-I did this project on **Google Colaboratory**.
+In this priject it is shown that how to fine-tune BERT for Named Entity Recognition (NER).

 # Requirements
   - transformers